brian14708/wh-briefings/presidential-actions/2021-04/2021-04-27-a-proclamation-on-workers-memorial-day-2021.md

 modified_time: 2021-04-27 17:34:56-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/27/a-proclamation-on-workers-memorial-day-2021/
 published_time: 2021-04-27 17:34:55-04:00
-title: A Proclamation on Workers Memorial Day, 2021
+title: "A Proclamation on Workers Memorial Day,\_2021"
 ---

     America’s workers are the backbone of our economy.
 In every State,